The initiating event for what I imagine will be a long story came in meeting for worship, June 17, 2007.

 I was concerned we would not wait to be led, as a group, and would fasten on a plan, just so we could say to ourselves, “at least we are doing SOMETHING.”
 My offerings followed on things Elaine M and Betsy P said, and were well received by the group.
 Clerk Marianne summarized her thinking near the end of the hour.
 She was inclined to call for a committee to fan the flames burning in our hearts, as a next step in our corporate discernment.

 On the way upstairs to 11:00 worship I talked with Tom S about how one problem with Quaker modesty was that our Meeting community members didn’t have much idea about the wonderful work many of us were doing, working on peace and social justice issues we all could feel good about.
 Because of this, I believe, many of us feel lonely and unappreciated in the wonderful work we are doing.
-AND, we look at the overwhelming problems of the world and feel we, individually and corporately, are “not doing enough.”
+AND, we look at the overwhelming problems of the world and feel that we, individually and corporately, are “not doing enough.”
 On the stairs I mentioned to Tom my long-held idea of using an interview format during the Adult Forum hour for “drawing out” members of the meeting.

 In worship Tom S spoke about guilt (about “not doing enough”) and of a breakthrough he’d had, a release of sorts, in his Cincinnati Friends Meeting.

-Not long after, I was filled with…
+Shortly thereafter, I was filled with…

 a strong sense of meaning?